-Assembling an AdWords strategy for a large brand may be intimidating.
+Assembling a Google Ads (formerly AdWords) strategy for a large brand may be intimidating.
 Paid media is only one part of a comprehensive digital marketing plan, of course, but it’s an essential one.
-When executed effectively, AdWords ads – both display and text – can drive significant amounts of quality traffic, at a measurable ROI, using the exact messaging you and your team decide upon.
+When executed effectively, Google Ads – both display and text – can drive significant amounts of quality traffic, at a measurable ROI, using the exact messaging you and your team decide upon.

-Here’s the roadmap I recommend using when laying out an AdWords plan:
+Here’s the roadmap I recommend using when laying out a Google Ads plan:

 - Define business objectives

-- Translate objectives into AdWords targets and Analytics goals (monthly, quarterly, and annual)
+- Translate objectives into Google Ads targets and Analytics goals (monthly, quarterly, and annual)

 - Select networks and mediums